SiddharthNi/SQL_TUTORIAL/README.md

 ### Joins in SQL

 Join is used to combine rows from two or more tables, based on a related column between them.

+### Inner Join

+Returns records that have matching values in both tables

+Syntax

+SELECT column(s)

+FROM tableA

+INNER JOIN tableB

+ON tableA.col_name = tableB.col_name;

+### Left Join

+Returns all records from the left table, and the matched records from the right table

+Syntax

+SELECT column(s)

+FROM tableA

+LEFT JOIN tableB

+ON tableA.col_name = tableB.col_name;

+### Right Join

+Returns all records from the right table, and the matched records from the left table

+Syntax

+SELECT column(s)

+FROM tableA

+RIGHT JOIN tableB

+ON tableA.col_name = tableB.col_name;

+### Full Join

+Returns all records when there is a match in either left or right table

+LEFT JOIN

+UNION

+RIGHT JOIN

+SQL syntax

+SELECT column(s)

+FROM tableA

+LEFT JOIN tableB

+ON tableA.column_name=tableB.column_name

+UNION

+SELECT column(s)

+FROM tableA

+RIGHT JOIN tableB

+ON tableA.column_name=tableB.column_name